MaazSaeed/netflix-eda-spark/README.md

 This Jupyter Notebook performs Exploratory Data Analysis (EDA) on Netflix shows using PySpark and Python libraries.
 It processes and visualizes data to uncover insights into Netflix's catalog.

+# Process

+# Step 1:
+Command: "docker run --help"
+This command displays the help information for the "docker run" command, which is used to start a new Docker container.
+# Step 2:
+Command: "docker run -it --name spark-container -p 8888:8888 -v 'C:\Users\Waaz:/home/jovyan/work' jupyter/pyspark-notebook" This command starts a new Docker container using the "jupyter/pyspark-notebook" image.
+The key things it does:

+"-it" runs the container in interactive mode with a terminal "--name spark-container" gives the container a name "-p 8888:8888" maps port 8888 on the host to port 8888 in the container "-v 'C:\Users\Waaz:/home/jovyan/work'" mounts the "C:\Users\Waaz" directory on the host to the "/home/jovyan/work" directory in the container
+"jupyter/pyspark-notebook" is the image used to create the container

+# Step 3:
+Command: "docker start spark-container"
+This command starts the Docker container named "spark-container".

+# To check running containers:
+Command: "docker ps"

 ## File Contents
 The notebook includes the following: